 String(char[] chars, int offset, int count)

-The constructor String(char[] chars, int offset, int count) creates a new string and initializes the string with sequence of characters starting from a position in chars array specified by “offset”, and considering the “length” number of characters from the offset.
+The constructor String(char[] chars, int offset, int count) creates a new string from a portion of a character array.
+The offset is the starting character index, and count is the number of characters to copy.

 Example : An example program to demonstrate String(char[] chars) constructor.